Crawley Town at Wembley: Here is when the play-off final is and how you can buy tickets

 The price categories will be sold on a first come, first served basis and are subject to availability.

+Due to the large volume of tickets needed to be sold and dispatched in such a short space of time, and following advice from the EFL, the Club will be using Ticketmaster to sell Sky Bet Two Play-Off Tickets.
+They have many years of experience in selling tickets for large venues such as Wembley Stadium in a short space of time due to their robust website and fully manned call centre.

-There is a £2.50 per ticket Ticketmaster booking fee for every ticket sold, plus a £1.25 Ticketmaster Processing fee.
+There is a £2.50 per ticket booking fee as well as a £1.25 per order digital fulfilment fee for every ticket sold online

+Tickets will NOT be available in person at the Broadfield Stadium ticket office and will be available online via Ticketmaster ONLY.

+Tickets will be made available on a first come, first served basis via a general sale window through a Ticketmaster portal, of which will be shared on this article at the earliest opportunity.

 Comment Guidelines